jasongoodwin/game-backend-rs/README.md

 - Matchmaking Service for pairing players based on skill and preferences
 - Instance Servers running actual game sessions
-- Kubernetes orchestration for automatic scaling
+- Kubernetes orchestration for automatic scaling, especially in managing the instance servers
-- Game Data DB for storing game state and player progress
+- Game Data DB for storing game state and player progress (Wallet/NFT features to come later for NFTs with Utility)

 ## Event System & Real-time Communication